The development of the early embryo

-The blastocyst culture increases the change of a successful pregnancy, especially when the patient’s body has produced many mature ova.
+The blastocyst culture increases the change of a successful pregnancy.

-Due to the high probability of pregnancy during the transfer of embryos in the blastocyst stage, normally two - or sometimes even only one - embryos are transferred.
-In this way, triplet pregnancies can be almost completely excluded and twin pregnancies can be significantly reduced.
+Due to the high probability of pregnancy after the transfer of embryos in the blastocyst stage, normally only one or two embryos are transferred.
+Triplet pregnancies can thus be almost completely excluded and twin pregnancies can be significantly reduced.